sreemoyee-chatterjee9/ADVANCED-PHYSICAL-DESIGN/README.md

  ![image](https://user-images.githubusercontent.com/123591219/215268832-f8ba7b43-393d-4395-8257-b6c596ba1b6b.png)

- Width of the standard cell should be
+ Width of the standard cell should be odd multiples of the "x" pitch.